JoseVteRS/todo-list-ddd-cqrs/README.md

   - [x] Delete a task
   - [x] Mark a task as finished
   - [x] Mark a task as not finished
+- [ ] List tasks paginated
 - [ ] CRUD Users
 - [ ] Authentication
 ## 🎨 Frontend
 - [ ] Form for create Tasks.
 Only design for the moment
-- [ ] List Task.
+- [x] List Task.
 Only design for the moment.
 Work in progress
+- [ ] Search tasks
+- [ ] List tasks paginated